Kitchen Stewardship | Real Food and Natural Living

 In-Season Recipe Connection: Katie’s Canned Salsa

-Mexican Restaurant Canned Salsa
+Mexican Restaurant Canned Salsa, salsa for canning recipe

 Is it conceited if I say we’re kind of salsa connoisseurs around here?
 I suppose it’s not even that we have particularly trained palates, but more because of a deep love of spicy, Mexican foods that makes us qualified.